p2panda/handbook/website/docs/specification/data-types/operations.md

 ## Usage

 - Clients can use operations to publish data changes.
-- Clients must embed operations in bamboo entries to publish them.
+- Clients must embed operations in Bamboo entries to publish them.
-- Clients can create a [document](/specification/data-types/documents) by publishing a CREATE operation.
+- Clients can create a [document][document] by publishing a CREATE operation.
 - Clients can update a document by publishing an UPDATE operation.
   - Every UPDATE operation leads to a new _document view_ of the document that is being updated.
 - Clients can delete a document by publishing a DELETE operation.
-- Nodes can [reduce](/specification/data-types/documents#reduction) operations to produce a specific _document view_ of their document.
+- Nodes can [reduce][reduce] operations to produce a specific _document view_ of their document.
 - Clients can delete a document by publishing a DELETE operation.

 :::caution Requirement OP9

-Nodes MUST delete all operations of a document once it has been deleted. (_note: this should probably go into the documents section_).
+Nodes MUST delete all operations of a document once it has been deleted. (@TODO: this should probably go into the documents section).

 :::

 [cbor]: https://cbor.io/
+[document]: /specification/data-types/documents
+[key-pairs]: /specification/data-types/key-pairs
+[reduce]: /specification/data-types/documents#reduction
+[schema]: /specification/data-types/schemas
 [snake_case]: https://en.wikipedia.org/wiki/Snake_case